vRP-framework/vRP/README.md

 vRP has been tested under Windows and GNU/Linux with Mono 4.8.

-First, make sure you don't have any other resources loaded (especially resources using MySQL, add them later and see if they break vRP). vRP use a new version of MySql.Data.dll, the 4.5, since only one version can be loaded at a time, if another resource load an older version, things will get crazy.
+First, make sure you don't have other resources loaded (especially resources using MySQL, add them later and see if they break vRP). vRP use a new version of MySql.Data.dll, the 4.5, since only one version can be loaded at a time, if another resource load an older version, things will get crazy.

 Then copy the *vrp/* directory to your resource folder.
 Add "vrp" to the loading resource list (first after the basic FiveM resources is better).